Residential towers as catalysts for the Sluisbuurt

 In the design of the facade, a human scale has been applied.
 It has been ensured that each studio can be pointed out from the street, so that the resident feels connected to the building.
 The facade is divided into horizontal layers with different textures of pigmented concrete a high degree of tactility, taking into account the distance at which the passerby experiences the material.

 On the inside of the residential block, near the communal courtyard garden, the facade consists of gold-colored, steel cladding with various vertical profiles.
 This gives the courtyard garden a soft and informal appearance that contrasts with the tough exterior.

 Of the two buildings, Lot 6B2 is the tallest: approximately 70 meters.
 There will be 525 independent studios of about 21 m2.
 For this building, too, meeting and interaction between residents will be stimulated.
 The building will have two so-called “common rooms”, a laundry room, atrium, and communal courtyard.

 The residential tower consists of a high and a low building section, with a slender silhouette towards the city.
 Both parts will have their own distinct identity.
 The high-rise section has a rich and elegant appearance with a vertical orientation.
-Like lot 5A2, the facade consists of terracotta-colored concrete with relief.
-In contrast, the low-rise section consists of smooth, bronze-colored PV and aluminum panels.
+Like lot 5A2, the facade consists of terracotta-colored concrete.
+A relief with icons from Dutch graphic designer Stang has been added, referring to the theme of ‘home’.
+In contrast, the low-rise section consists of smooth, bronze-colored aluminum panels with laser-cut icons by Stang.
 The roof is filled with lavish greenery visible from the quay, contributing to the nature inclusiveness of the new neighborhood.

 First phase of the Sluisbuurt